 - The Diagnostics tool helps online troubleshooting and programming.

-- The built-in Motion Control blocks are intuitive and the Siemens help files provide additional information on how to utilize the Motion Control blocks effectively.
+- The built-in Motion Control blocks are intuitive, and the Siemens help files provide additional information on how to utilize the Motion Control blocks effectively.

-Learn more about DMC's motion control services.
+Learn more about DMC's motion control services or Contact Us to get started on a project today.